Board-Pandas/the-board-game-idea/README.md

 * ...
 Which might be a cool play?
 If you can sacrifice a weak Red spell to signal to your partners that you might have a really good red to use if they save you enough Mana. (d)

---

-Cards with limited randomness is like the player predetermining the deck.
-A map most certainly could be like branching ways in games.
-Beat boss a or boss b?
-Crystals could be the mana, dragons the caster and language was just a proposal.
---
-CH
-The Dragon Warrior
-[3:47 PM]
-The Dragon Wizard(edited)
-[3:47 PM]
-The Dragon Dancer

-1

-1
-[3:48 PM]
-The Dragon Acrobat

-FP
-Warrior, Wizard, Mage, Dancer
---

-Well
-[9:00 PM]
-let's say there is a board map
-[9:00 PM]
-And there is two types of units
-[9:00 PM]
-character units, and the Crystal spells
-[9:01 PM]
-When fighting a Crystal, that crystal would pull a card that would represent it's stats [9:01 PM] hp and whatever
-[9:02 PM]
-on one side, it has varius numbers with shields (let's say 6 for example) [9:02 PM] you roll a dice, and the number you get, it's the armor it has [9:02 PM] so you have to use spell cards that have the same type of armor to hit it
----

-...
-Which might be a cool play?
-If you can sacrifice a weak Red spell to signal to your partners that you might have a really good red to use if they save you enough Mana.
---

-Chaincasting?